jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Legacy tends to have positive connotations.
 It’s passing something valuable to the next generation.
 However, legacy code tends to have negative connotations.

 Planting a seed in a garden isn’t enough to ensure a valuable legacy.
-One must nurture and maintain the garden by watering it and keeping it free of weed and pests.
+One must nurture and maintain the garden by watering it and keeping it free of weeds and pests.
 All too often, legacy code isn’t well maintained.

 I’m generalizing a bit, but legacy code tends to:
 * Have large classes